Satish Poonia

 Satish Poonia (born 24 October 1964) is an Indian politician.
-A member of the Bharatiya Janata Party, he served as the deputy Leader of Opposition (LoP) in the Rajasthan Assembly.
+A member of the Bharatiya Janata Party, he has been elected for Rajya Sabha in June 2026.

+He has previously served as the deputy Leader of Opposition (LoP) in the Rajasthan Assembly.
 Previously, he was president of the Bharatiya Janata Party, Rajasthan.
 He was elected to the 15th Rajasthan Assembly from Amber.

 Early life and education

 Poonia was born on 20 December 1964 in Rajgarh, a small village in Churu district of Rajasthan.
 He did Doctor of Philosophy (PhD) in geography from University of Rajasthan.